 One mistake you won’t want to make; is to rush through all of the national parks.
 The region of Southern Africa might seem smaller when compared to West or East Africa, but try to visit a few parks, exploring them in depth while taking advantage of the many cultural learning opportunities along the way.

-Best tours in Southern Africa
+Best tours in Africa (by length)

 Standing tall in the middle of East Africa is where you’ll find one of the tallest mountains in the world; Mount Kilimanjaro, but that’s not all the region has to offer.
-Some of the notable countries in East Africa include Kenya, Madagascar, Mozambique, Rwanda, United Republic of Tanzania, Zimbabwe, and Uganda to name a few, so you won’t be short of animals to spy on.
+Some of the notable countries in East Africa include Kenya, Madagascar, Mozambique, Rwanda, Tanzania, Zimbabwe, and Uganda to name a few, so you won’t be short of animals to spy on.